churchmanlab/genewalk/README.md

 source, relation type, and target.
 Genes in the SIF are assumed to be human gene symbols (e.g., KRAS), and GO terms in the SIF (only in the `sif_annot` and `sif_full` modes) use the GO: prefix (e.g., GO:0000186).
+The relation type is not explicitly used by GeneWalk, and can be set to an arbitrary label.

 The difference between the `sif`,
 `sif_annot`, and `sif_full` options are as follows: